Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 4. Download Video and Flash

-- Detects media & image sources
+- Detects media and image sources on legacy pages

 - Sometimes misses encrypted or segmented streams